mdn/content/files/en-us/web/css/easing-function/index.md

 ### Linear easing function

-The `linear()` function defines a piecewise linear function that interpolates linearly between its points, allowing you to approximate more complex animations like bounce and elastic effects.
-The interpolation is done at a constant rate from beginning to end.
+The `linear()` function creates a piecewise linear easing, allowing the approximation of complex animations and transitions by interpolating linearly between the specified points.
+The interpolation occurs at a constant rate from beginning to end.
 A typical use of the `linear()` function is to provide many points to approximate any curve.

-When you define the `linear()` function, you specify a list of _linear stops_ like in `linear(0, 0.25, 1)`.
-In this case, the animation starts at point `0`, goes linearly to point `0.25`, and then continues linearly to the point `1`.
-Since no `<linear-stop-length>` percentage is specified, the same animation duration (50%) is used to go from `0` to `0.25` and from `0.25` to `1`.
+For example, the `linear(0, 0.25, 1)` function defines the linear stops at `0`, `0.25`, and `1`.
+The animation or transition starts at point `0`, moves linearly to `0.25`, and then continues linearly to point `1`.
+Since no `<linear-stop-length>` percentage is specified, the same duration (50%) is used to go from `0` to `0.25` and from `0.25` to `1`.

 ![Graphs of "Input progress" to "Output progress", of which "linear(0, 0.25, 1)" shows a broken line connecting the origin, (0.5, 0.25), and (1, 1); and "linear(0, 0.25 75%, 1)" shows a broken line connecting the origin, (0.75, 0.25), and (1, 1).](linear_function.svg)

+By default, the stops are equidistant.
+So if there are 5 stops, they will be at 0%, 25%, 50%, 75%, and 100% of the duration.
+However, optional `<linear-stop-length>` percentage values provide finer control, defining the start and/or length of each segment, allowing for a more controlled progression of the transition.

 Let's look at an example where the progress of the animation is specified: `linear(0, 0.25 75%, 1)`.
 In this case, the animation progresses to `75%` of its total change in the first 25% of the duration (that is, to go from the timeline point `0` to `0.25`).
 The last 25% of the animation's total change is used during the remaining 75% of the duration (that is, to progress from the timeline point `0.25` to `1`).
 Consider another example of the `linear()` function: `linear(0.5 25% 75%, 1)`.
 Here, the animation reaches `25%` of its total change at the halfway point (`0.5`), and then instantly jumps to `75%` of its total change.
 Over the remaining 50% of the duration (`0.5` to `1`), it progresses from `75%` of its total change to 100%.

-The [`linear`](#linear) keyword is equivalent to the easing function `linear(0, 1)`.
+> **Note:** The [`linear`](#linear) keyword is equivalent to the easing function `linear(0, 1)`.
+While the `linear` keyword is always interpreted as-is, the function `linear(0, 1)` gets interpreted as `linear(0 0%, 1 100%)`.

 ### Cubic Bézier easing function